 I had always been interested in and enjoyed eating leisurely at places like The Windsor Arms Hotel which was just around the corner from our restaurant.

 I did not know it at the time but some superstar chefs like Michael Bonacinni and Micheal Ewing were carving out the beginnings of their futures there.
 Really wonderful that our paths would cross later on in our lives as I had a chance to work with both of these very gifted individuals.

-I read I followed their recipes, I learned their techniques and I used Mom’s Kitchen on Yorkville Avenue to do the testing.
+I read and I followed their recipes, I learned their techniques and I used Mom’s Kitchen on Yorkville Avenue to do the testing.
 For further guidance, I would reference “The Chef’s Compendium,” to verify what I was learning and doing.

 We had a loyal following of regulars that would never hesitate to taste some of the things that I was testing.

 Some of the fondest and most unforgettable memories in my life are those of me cooking alongside my mother and serving guests out front with my father.

 I left our family business in 1980 to pursue my own direction.
 Instead of going to culinary school, I jumped right into the workforce with a Multi-Unit Chain Concept that was specializing in Multi-Unit French Cooking, more specifically Crepes.
 This chain of restaurants was known as ‘The Magic Pan.’

 I think of my parents all the time and miss them even more.
 They had to go through many hardships as immigrants to bring their children to modern-day today.
 I am grateful to both of them and may they always rest in peace.

 Here is a picture of Mom & Dad on their wedding day many, many years ago.